 Use each option possible to find new customers, but it is crucial to keep your company’s image coherent.
 People follow brands for a reason.
 It might be lots of different reasons, but the key to success is making sure that you embrace personality features that complement, rather than contradict each other.
 The more you focus on your existing reputation, the more you’ll become the kind of company your audience will follow.

 When thinking about monetizing your data, which means making your data securely available to your partners, you have a great advantage over the existing third-party data providers.
-From the partners – advertisers perspective, data that comes from a reliable source (such as telecommunications, banking, insurance or retail) will always be worth more than the existing third-party aggregators.
+From the partners – advertisers perspective, data that comes from a reliable source (such as telecommunications, banking, insurance or retail) will always be worth more than the existing third-party data aggregators.
 Data they offer in the programmatic model is considered not very accurate.
 Using TASIL model and making your first-party data available gives you a competitive advantage with no effort.